Measuring time in a timeless universe

 \section{Introduction}

-Time has a peculiar status in the foundations of physics: it is invoked in dynamical theories as a real-valued parameter, \(\lambda\), relative to which systems can change.
-Yet, this time parameter is not physical.
+Time has a peculiar status in the foundations of physics: it is typically invoked in dynamical theories as a real-valued parameter, \(\lambda\), relative to which systems can change, yet this time parameter is not physical.
 For instance, in quantum theory, \(\lambda\) is not an observable of any system.
-It cannot be one because the observables of quantum systems are matrix- or operator-valued (in the terminology of Dirac \cite{dirac1981principles}, they are \textit{q-numbers}), whereas \(\lambda\) is assumed to be real-valued.
-This difference is especially striking in experimental physics.
-In laboratory experiments, experimenters will use quantum systems, such as atoms, as timekeeping devices or \textit{clocks}.
-In contrast to the real-valued \(\lambda\), these systems possess q-number observables, highlighting a fundamental discrepancy: the time parameter \(\lambda\) and the practical, observable properties of quantum systems used as clocks cannot be the same.
+It cannot be one because the observables of quantum systems are matrix- or operator-valued (in the terminology of Dirac \cite{dirac1981principles}, such observables are \textit{q-numbers}), whereas \(\lambda\) is a real-valued parameter.
+This difference is especially striking in experimental physics since experimental physicists will use quantum systems as timekeeping devices or \textit{clocks} during experiments, an example being the atoms in an atomic clock.
+These quantum systems possess q-number observables, highlighting a fundamental discrepancy, namely that the time parameter \(\lambda\) cannot be equivalent to any of the observables of the quantum systems that are used as clocks.